 As we increase international trade, standards will continually be refined.
 With livestock those standards have undergone significant adjustment and expansion to ensure that disease and paracites are not brought into new countries.
 These new standards are documented as ISO 11784, ISO 11785 and ISO 14223-1 and are used across the United States, Canada, Australia and much of Europe and other areas as well.

-The new livestock tracking RFID system includes the RFID tags, RFID readers, RFID antennas if required, and software to organize your new information.
-UHF RFID can be used in place of, or with GPS to track animal movements and travel habits if you choose.
+The new livestock tracking RFID system includes the RFID tags, RFID readers, RFID antennas (if required), and software to organize your information.
+UHF RFID can be used in place of, or with ,GPS to track animal movements and travel habits if you choose.

 RFID tagging of livestock can also automate routine tasks.
 For example, feed machines can be configured to dispense a certain amount of feed per animal, it can even be different per animal, ensuring that they achieve optimum growth and health.

 Veterinary health and breeding historical records can also be directly included into the database, saving the hassle of manually sorting and organizing these details when it comes time to sell and transfer the anima.